JacobWilliams90/Sprint-Challenge-React-Wars/Answers.md

 5. What are side effects, and how do you sync effects in a React component to state or prop changes?

     A "side effect" is anything that affects something outside the scope of the function being executed.

+    To sync we add in a dependancy array to the end of the useEffect hook.